Halting Recurrent GNNs and the Graded $\mu$-Calculus: From -calculus to halting-classifier recurrent

 Let $f$ be a function mapping configurations to configurations.
 A label transformer $g\colon \graphs{\reals^d} \to \graphs{\reals^d}$ \emph{simulates} such a function $f$ if for all configurations $\conf$, the equality $g(\enc(\conf)) = \enc(f(\conf))$ holds, where $\enc(\conf)$ denotes the encoding of $\conf$ as a labeled graph.

 It is relatively straightforward to show that there is an \ac layer $L_i$ simulating $\trans{i}$, for every $1 \leq i \leq 3$.
 Hence, their sequential composition $L_3; L_2; L_1$ simulates $\trans{3,2,1}$.
-It immediately follows that there exists a halting recurrent \gnn that iterates the composition $L_3; L_2; L_1$ to simulate $\mu$-calculus formulae.
+It immediately follows that there exists a ``multi-layer'' recurrent \gnn that iterates the composition $L_3; L_2; L_1$ to simulate $\mu$-calculus formulae.
 This is not sufficient to prove Theorem~\ref{thm:mu-calculus-expressible-in-simple-gnn}, however, since (i) we have defined recurrent \gnns to iterate only a single \ac layer and (ii) this layer must be simple for Theorem~\ref{thm:mu-calculus-expressible-in-simple-gnn} to hold.

-Unfortunately, we cannot simulate $\trans{2}$ and $\trans{3}$ by means of a simple \ac layer: these transitions may cause to reset the counter $\counter(X)$ of a variable $X$ to zero if a certain boolean condition $b$ holds.
+Unfortunately, we cannot simulate $\trans{2}$ and $\trans{3}$ by means of a simple \ac layer: these transitions may cause the counter $\counter(X)$ of a variable $X$ to be reset to zero if a certain boolean condition $b$ holds.
 To express this by means of a \rfnn in the $\comb$ function of a \gnn, we must essentially determine the new value of $\counter(X)$ by a function of the form ``if $b = 1$ then $\counter(X)$ else $0$''.
 This function is non-continuous around $b=1$, and therefore not expressible by a \rfnn, which always expresses a continuous and piecewise-linear transformation.

 We hence need to work harder to obtain Theorem~\ref{thm:mu-calculus-expressible-in-simple-gnn}.
 Our approach is conceptually simple: while we cannot directly express ``if $b = 1$ then $\counter(X)$ else $0$'' in an \ac layer, we may use the iteration capabilities of recurrent \gnns to repeatedly decrement $\counter(X)$ until it reaches zero.
 We have to take care, of course, that while we are doing this the state of the other configuration components is not incorrectly altered.